Building a Simple Efficient Frontier

 - Calculate your current allocation's expected return and risk using historical data

-- Compare to a simple 60/40 or 80/20 portfolio—if yours has lower return AND higher risk, you're dominated
+- Compare to a simple 60/40 or 80/20 portfolio -- if yours has lower return AND higher risk, you are dominated

-- Eliminate cash holdings beyond 3-6 month emergency fund (cash guarantees you're below the frontier)
+- Eliminate cash holdings beyond a 3 -- 6 month emergency fund (excess cash guarantees you sit below the frontier)

-- Check correlations before adding "diversifiers"—if correlation >0.7 with existing holdings, skip it
+- Check correlations before adding "diversifiers" -- if correlation exceeds 0.7 with existing holdings, skip it

-- Use portfolio visualization tools (Portfolio Visualizer, Morningstar) to plot your allocation vs efficient frontier
+- Use portfolio visualization tools (Portfolio Visualizer, Morningstar Portfolio Manager) to plot your allocation against the efficient frontier

-- Run sensitivity analysis—test how frontier shifts if stock-bond correlation changes from -0.3 to +0.3
+- Run sensitivity analysis -- test how the frontier shifts if stock-bond correlation changes from -0.3 to +0.3

 - Rebalance annually to stay on your target frontier point (prevents drift below the curve)